u1qqlv/SURVIV.IO-PRO-HACK/README.md

 * Bigger and more vibrant bullets
 * Show enemy name
 * Show enemy LVL (LVL means "Level" - from 0 to 7 (Armor Level + Helmet Level)) + GUN TYPE
-* Increase size of specific guns and consumables
+* Increase size of specific loot items: guns, scopes and equipment
 * Recolor hidden crates in green: barrel crate, stone crate and tree crate
 * Make frags and mirvs bigger and recolor in red